Ali-Frh/Spotube/README.md

 - multi theme if people liked this project
 - exception for weird or corrupt playlist files
 - multi playlist feature
+- some good hotkeys (or sync it with multimedia buttons on laptops)

 ## Known issues:
 - acting weird while internet is unstable and crashes when you are disconnected